mori-b/aioconnectors/README.md

 to run several interesting commands like :
 -start/stop/restart your connectors
 -show currently connected peers
--delete\_client\_certificate enables your server to delete a specific client certificate. delete\_client\_certificate enables your client to delete its own certificate and fallback using the default one.
+-delete\_client\_certificate enables your server to delete a specific client certificate. delete\_client\_certificate enables your client to delete its own certificate and fallback using the default one
 -peek\_queues to show the internal queues sizes
--ignore\_peer\_traffic to drop incoming and outgoing traffic in order to let the queues evacuate their accumulated messages.
+-ignore\_peer\_traffic to drop incoming and outgoing traffic in order to let the queues evacuate their accumulated messages
--show\_log\_level to show the current log level.
+-show\_log\_level to show the current log level
 -set\_log\_level to set the log level on the fly.